 - Heidi Tworek, Assistant Professor, University of British Columbia

 Rita Trichur is an award-winning journalist.
 She is a Senior Business Writer and Columnist in the Report on Business for the Globe and Mail.

 The Honourable Catherine McKenna was elected as the first female Member of Parliament for Ottawa Centre in 2015.
 Minister McKenna has earned a reputation as a skilled negotiator and tenacious community builder.
 Minister McKenna previously worked as a lawyer in Canada and Indonesia and as a negotiator with the United Nations mission in East Timor, and taught at the Munk School of Global Affairs and Public Policy.
 She also co-founded the charitable organization Level Justice.

 Daniel Bernhard is FRIENDS' Executive Director and Spokesperson.

-Taylor Owen is a CIGI senior fellow and the editor of Models for Platform Governance.
+Taylor Owen is a CIGI senior fellow and the host of Big Tech with Taylor Owen.
 He is an expert on the governance of emerging technologies, journalism and media studies, and on the international relations of digital technology.